mavlink/MAVSDK-docs/en/guide/toolchain.md

 > **Tip** Where possible install Dronecore [system wide](../contributing/build.md#dronecore_system_wide_install) and follow the instructions in the [previous section](#dronecore_installed_system).

-**CMakeLists.txt** is more complicated when DroneCore is [installed locally](../contributing/build.md#dronecore_local_install), because you need to specify where the build should find both headers and library files.
-The example file below assumes that DroneCore was installed locally into the directory **/install/**.
+**CMakeLists.txt** is more complicated when DroneCore is [installed locally](../contributing/build.md#dronecore_local_install), because you need to specify where the build should find both headers and library files *relative to your current directory*.

-The new lines are marked up using `# >>> ADDED` comments below.
+The changes to the file (with respect to the previous version) are shown below.
 You have to change the same information as before: *your_project_name*, *your_executable_name* and *your_source_file*.

-You may also need to change the location of the headers/library files, depending on where your application is hosted relative to the **DroneCore** project root directory (this example assumes that your application is nested two levels deep, just like our example code).
+> **Note** The example file below assumes that DroneCore was installed locally into the directory **DroneCore/install/** and that the application is nested two levels deep (at the same level as the DroneCore example code).

 ```cmake
 cmake_minimum_required(VERSION 2.8.12)